tensorone logo

 • Execution retries

-• Schema validation
+• Schema and output validation

-Agentic MCP builds on this by introducing:
+Agentic MCP builds on this foundation by introducing agent roles that reason, debate, and adapt:

-Core Architecture
+System Architecture

 [User Input]